-Are you interested in a career teaching children in the elementary grades?
-Undergraduates who successfully complete the elementary education program and the specified Praxis II examination(s) are eligible, on recommendation of the University, for Connecticut certification to teach kindergarten through sixth grade.
+Our bachelor's degree program in elementary education prepares learners for exciting teaching careers in elementary schools.
+Students who successfully complete the elementary education undergraduate program and the specified Praxis II examination(s) are eligible, on recommendation of the University, for Connecticut certification to teach kindergarten through sixth grade.

 Accreditation and State of Connecticut Certification Certification programs in the College of Education, Nursing and Health Professions, including our elementary education program, are approved by the National Council for Accreditation of Teacher Education (NCATE) as well as the State of Connecticut Department of Education.
 The Educational Testing Service's Praxis II exam is utilized for certification of teachers in Connecticut.
 See pass rate report.